beeware/briefcase/docs/reference/commands/convert.rst

 Override the answer to a prompt with the provided value.

-For instance, if ``-Q "license=MIT license"`` is specified, then the question to choose a license will not be presented to the user and the MIT license will be automatically used for the project.
+For instance, if ``-Q "license=MIT"`` is specified, then the question to choose a license will not be presented to the user and the MIT License will be automatically used for the project.
 When used in conjunction with ``--no-input``, the provided value overrides the default answer.